-New Zealand has 243 species of octocorals, but few scientists study them: 195 species await formal description.
+New Zealand has over 275 species of octocorals, but few scientists study them.
+A large number of species still await formal description.
 Gorgonians or fan corals, the most diverse group, have a tree-like framework.
 In some species, like bamboo corals, the frame may be jointed.
 Octocorals also include soft forms such as dead men's fingers (Alcyonium species) and sea pens (Pteroeides bollonsi).

 The largest invertebrate sea-floor species on the planet lives in New Zealand waters.
 This is the bubblegum coral (Paragorgia arborea).
 One specimen in the collection at the National Institute of Water and Atmospheric Research (NIWA), Wellington, has a trunk 42 centimetres in diameter.
 Before it was hauled to the surface in a trawling net, it had probably grown 7 metres high in its habitat on the edge of the Campbell Plateau, 800 metres deep.
 Carbon-14 dating gave it an age of 300–500 years.